johnhitz203/ecto_example/README.md

     $ alias mix="docker-compose run --rm phoenix mix"

-Now mix is being sent into the container.
-Use it to create a new project with
+Now mix comands running in this terminal are being sent into the container.
+You can use it to to create a new project with

     $ mix phx.new . --app <application_name>

-This will create an application called `application_name` in the containers /app directory and copy the code into the /src directory on the host.
+This will create an application called `application_name` in the containers /app directory and copy the code into the `my_project/src` directory on the host.
 Once that is done You can simply edit the src/ code on the host and see changes reflected on the webpage running at `localhost:4000` on the host browser.

-In order to create a database you need to edit the src/config/dev.ex by changing `hostname: "localhost` to `hostname: "db` which is the database service which is taken from the docker-compose.yml file.
+In order to create a database you need to edit the src/config/dev.ex by changing `hostname: "localhost` to `hostname: "db` which is the database service referenced in the docker-compose.yml file.

     config :hello, Hello.Repo,
         username: "postgres",